 Sometimes, it’s nice to go a little further out, so why not try one of these lovely bars and pubs near Leeds?
 They offer up plenty of amazing food and drink alongside stunning waterfront views.

 George and Dragon

-The George and Dragon is back up and running again after serious flood damage.
-This is particularly good news if you’re looking for a quiet spot to enjoy a drink or two while looking out across the water.
-It’s a grade I listed beauty built back in 1587, and with the river flowing by a stone’s throw away, it’s the perfect spot to grab a beer or a glass of wine to enjoy outside.
+The George and Dragon offers a peaceful spot to enjoy a drink or two while looking out across the water.
+It’s a grade I-listed beauty built back in 1587, and with the river flowing by a stone’s throw away, it’s a delightful place to grab a beer with friends and take in the great outdoors.
+They proudly serve loads of British brews, from Hiver Honey craft beer to Cornish cider.
 Hungry?
 They offer a menu of hearty pub grub to sate your appetite.

 George and Dragon, Apperley Road, Apperley Bridge, West Yorkshire, BD10 0PU.

-With a stunning view of Brookfoot Lake, you’re unlikely to come across a pub quite like Casa anywhere else.
+With a stunning view of Brookfoot Lake, you’re unlikely to come across a waterfront pub quite like Casa anywhere else.
 Grab one of their cask ales, European lagers, ciders, spirits or wines, and head out to the peaceful terrace to enjoy the stunning countryside vista.
-You can treat yourself to something from their well-regarded menu, which features modern European favourites such as chicken Milanese, mushroom stroganoff and seafood linguine.
-It’s made with local produce, so you can experience the best of Yorkshire, both in the food and in that remarkable view.
+You can treat yourself to something from their well-regarded menu, which features modern European favourites such as chicken Milanese and mushroom stroganoff.
+It’s all made with local produce, so you can experience the best of Yorkshire, both in the food and in that remarkable view.

 Casa, 281 Elland Road, Brighouse, West Yorkshire, HD6 2RG.